-A change of pace now away from temples and shrines.
+A change of pace now, away from temples and shrines.
 Sumo, one of Japan’s oldest sports but one of the least know.
-I love Sumo and I love the history and tradition associated with the sport.
-There are a few publications written about the sport in English and I would advise anyone interested in Sumo to pick one up.
+I love Sumo.
+I have been following sumo for about 20 years now.
+I love the history and tradition associated with the sport.
+I have been to the Kokugikan a couple of times and every year the sumo comes to Fukuoka I go watch it.

 According to Japanese legend the very origin of the Japanese race depended on the outcome of a sumo match.
 The supremacy of the Japanese people on the islands of Japan was supposedly established when the god, Take-mikazuchi, won a sumo bout with the leader of a rival tribe.
 Apart from legend, however, sumo is an ancient sport dating back some 1500 years.

-The Nara Period（The 8th century) sumo was introduced into the ceremonies of the Imperial Court.
-A wrestling festival was held annually which included music and dancing in which the victorious wrestlers participated.
-Early sumo was a rough-and-tumble affair combining elements of boxing and wrestling with few or no holds barred.
-But under the continued patronage of the Imperial Court rules were formulated and techniques developed so that it came more nearly to resemble the sumo of today.
+During the Nara Period（The 8th century) sumo was introduced into the ceremonies of the Imperial Court.
+A wrestling festival was held annually which included music and dancing and victorious wrestlers celebrated.
+Early sumo was a rough-and-tumble affair combining elements of boxing and wrestling with few or no holds barred matches.
+However, under the continued patronage of the Imperial Court, rules were formulated and techniques developed so that it came more nearly to resemble the sumo of today.

 Ancient Sumo pictures are usually portrayed through Ukiyo-E wood block prints such as these shown above.

-Sumo has managed to survive with its formalized ritual and traditional etiquette intact making it unique among sports.
-On each day of the tournament immediately before the maku-uchi matches are scheduled, the colorful doyo-iri or “entering the ring ” ceremony take place.
-Down one aisle in reverse order of their rank comes one team of maku-uchi
+Sumo has managed to survive with its formalised ritual and traditional etiquette intact making it unique among sports.
+On each day of the tournament immediately before the makuuchi matches are scheduled, the colourful doyo-iri or “entering the ring ” ceremony take place.
+Down one aisle in reverse order of their rank comes one team of makuuchi

 The rikishi climb into the dohyo and go through a short ritual ancient in sumo tradition after which they depart to be followed by the other team entering from the opposite aisle to repeat the ritual.
 Earlier in the day the juryo perform a similar ceremony before their matches.

 While the gyoji and two attendants crouch in the dohyo, the yokozuna performs the dohyo-iri ceremony with the greatest dignity.
 After first clapping his hands together to attract the attention of the gods, he extends his arms to the sides and turns palms upward to show he is concealing no weapons.
-Then at the climax he lifts first one leg to the side high in the air, then the other, bringing each down with a resounding stamp on the ground symbolically driving evil from the dohyo.
-After he has attendants the other yokozuna enter, in turn, and repeat the ceremony.
+Then at the climax he lifts first one leg to the side high in the air, then the other, bringing each down with a resounding stomp on the ground symbolically driving evil from the dohyo.
+After he has finished the other yokozuna enter, in turn, and repeat the ceremony.